-Join Joseph Labrecque for an in-depth discussion in this video Animating the scene, part of Flash Professional: HTML5 Canvas and WebGL.
+Join Joseph Labrecque for an in-depth discussion in this video Animating the scene, part of Adobe Animate CC: HTML5 Canvas and WebGL.

 - Flash Professional excels in animating content…no matter what the target platform.…We are targeting HTML5 video for this project…and since we are using…an ActionScript 3 project type to do so,…all of the animation and creative tooling…within Flash Professional is at our disposal.…The first thing we want to do is set the default properties…of certain elements on the stage.…So for instance, the sky here does not cover…the entire stage, the stage being 854 x 480.…Let's fix that.…